-COVID-19 Vaccines were offered to community members during our annual Health Fair and other community events in 2023.
+COVID-19 Vaccines were offered to community members during our annual Health Fair and other community events in 2024.

-The 2023 VPH annual Community Health and Wellness Fair reached over 500 community residents.
-Individuals participated in an outdoor event where they received many screenings including blood pressure, vision and hearing and information on local community resources.
-Flu shots were provided to 226 people.
-Over 600 Grab-n-Go lunches were provided to attendees.
+The 2024 VPH annual Community Health and Wellness Fair reached over 500 community residents.
+Individuals participated in an outdoor event where they received various screenings including blood pressure, glucose, vision and hearing and many were able to obtain eye prescriptions and glasses on the spot.
+Over 40 vendors offering a variety of community resources were in attendance.
+Flu shots were provided to 201 people.
+Over 700 free Grab-n-Go lunches were provided to attendees.

-Hospital clinical leaders also volunteered during various community health fairs to provide blood pressure screenings.
+Hospital clinical leaders also volunteered during various community health fairs to provide blood pressure screenings in the community.

-In partnership with First 5 LA, the hospital continued the Welcome Baby program.
-This free and voluntary program supported parents and their infants.
-The Welcome Baby program plays a key role in ensuring that parents have the resources in place to follow up on newborn care such as health assessments and vaccinations.
-In 2023 the Welcome Baby Program enrolled 810 mothers.
+In partnership with various home visiting programs, the hospital continued its efforts to support new parents by sharing information regarding the free and voluntary programs available to them.
+These programs play a key role in ensuring that parents have the resources in place to follow up on newborn care such as health assessments and vaccinations.

-In addition, VPH provided maternity focused classes to 132 community residents.
+In addition, VPH provided maternity focused classes to 244 community residents.